Toadstool-Stipe/toadstool/readme.md

   system("bundle exec compass compile") end
 ```
+This task is automatically invoked when you run `rake server`; there should be no need to run it manually.

 ###Developing Sass
 Be sure to run the `compass watch` process in the background.
 This really is the best way to process edited Sass as in the terminal it will be easy to see the Sass error log if there are issues.